 Paul’s passions for teaching and the forest merged in his work as a mountain guide in the Cascades and Sierra Nevada.
 After teaching part-time at Whitworth College in Spokane, Washington, and full-time at Houghton College in western New York, he arrived at Westmont in 1988.

-He is the author of six collections of poetry—Visiting Home (Pecan Grove Press, 2008), Rosing from the Dead (WordFarm, 2009), Say This Prayer into the Past (Cascade Books, 2013), Getting to Gardisky Lake (Stephen F. Austin State University Press, 2016), Deer at Twilight: Poems from the North Cascades (Stephen F. Austin State University Press, 2018), and Little Rhymes for Lowly Plants (White Violet Press, 2019).
+He is the author of seven collections of poetry—Visiting Home (Pecan Grove Press, 2008), Rosing from the Dead (WordFarm, 2009), Say This Prayer into the Past (Cascade Books, 2013), Getting to Gardisky Lake (Stephen F. Austin State University Press, 2016), Deer at Twilight: Poems from the North Cascades (Stephen F. Austin State University Press, 2018), Little Rhymes for Lowly Plants (White Violet Press, 2019), and Somewhere to Follow (Slant, 2021).
 Individual poems have appeared in Poetry, Wilderness, and Christian Century, among others.

 Adrienne Rich chose one of Paul’s poems for The Best American Poetry series, and Garrison Keillor has read his poetry on the Writer’s Almanac.
 Jane Hirshfield selected his chapbook The Deep and Secret Color of Ice for publication by the Small Poetry Press.
 Four of his poems have been nominated for the Pushcart Prize.
 Paul served as poet laureate for the city of Santa Barbara from 2011 to 2013 and as artist-in-residence in North Cascades National Park from 2014 to 2015.

 With his friend David Starkey, director of the creative writing program at Santa Barbara City College, Paul is co-editor of the anthology In a Fine Frenzy: Poets Respond to Shakespeare (University of Iowa Press, 2005).